UBC-Rocket/FLARE/README.md

 | | Accepts unique nosecone commands from radio _(not implemented as of Mar 2)_ |

 ### Testing
 When defined, enables debugging output.
-All polled sensor values are printed to USB, and a 1 second delay is added to the main
-Arduino loop function. **DO NOT HAVE THIS DEFINED WHEN FLASHING TO FLIGHT PCBS**
+All polled sensor values are printed to USB, and a 1 second delay is added to the main Arduino loop function. **DO NOT HAVE THIS DEFINED WHEN FLASHING TO FLIGHT PCBS**

 ### Ground Test
-??? hey sam allan can you fill this in
+When defined, eanbles radio-activated deployment of the main and drogue parachutes.
+This is to allow for deployment tests while on the ground.
+GROUND_TEST also enables other features facilitating testing on the ground (e.g. LED for rocket state) **DO NOT HAVE THIS DEFINED WHEN FLASHING TO FLIGHT PCBS**